mohamuhsin/race-day/README.md

 #3 Create a variable for the runner’s age and set it equal to a number.

 You’ll change this later as you test different runner conditions.

+#4 Create a control flow statement that checks whether the runner is an adult AND registered early.

+Add 1000 to their raceNumber if this is true.